-The analysis builds on existing literature and research that allows identifying the range of potential impacts on food waste of different policies.
-Quantitative insights from measurement and evaluation are in most cases not available through existing studies and need further research.
-However, the policy screening provides an overview of the linkages between policy areas and the (often non-coherent) design of instruments, illustrating the existing potential to further improve the efficiency of EU policies on food waste reduction.
-The authors therefore conclude the need to politically address food waste in the context of sustainable and healthy food systems as well as into the context of resource efficiency policies.
+The analysis builds on existing literature and research.
+Existing studies only provide few insights about the causal links between certain food policies and resulting amounts of food waste.
+Therefore, the approach used in this report is to provide a qualitative overview about impacts known so far, the linkages between policy areas and the (often non-coherent) design of instruments, illustrating the existing potential to further optimise the effectiveness of EU policies on food waste reduction.
+A key conclusion in this regard is that food waste needs to be seen in the context of sustainable and healthy food systems as well as into the context of resource efficiency policies.